responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 # Conclusion
-With similarity kernel, we get a more accurate and better calibrated model because the coefficients governing the interpolation are warped to change their underlying distribution depending on the similarity between the points to mix, such that **similar data are mixed more strongly than less similar ones**, **preserving calibration by avoiding manifold intrusion and label noise**.
+With similarity kernel, we get a more accurate and better calibrated model because the coefficients governing the interpolation are warped to change their underlying distribution depending on the similarity between the points to mix, so that **similar datapoints are mixed more strongly than less similar ones**, **preserving calibration by avoiding manifold intrusion and label noise**.

 As seen in the pseudo-code, this provides a more efficient data augmentation